Do1e

 Method Two#

-Directly use MobaXterm for SSH connection and execute GUI-related commands.
+Directly use MobaXterm to connect via SSH and execute GUI-related commands.

 Copy with Progress Display#